 Pineapple plants are bromeliads.
 Most bromeliads are ornamental, and can be grown indoors or out.
 The leaf blades grow from a central base, eventually flowering in bright colors like red (above), purple, or orange.
 When the main flower finishes blooming, the center of the bromeliad plant dies off and new plants emerge from the base.

 Like other bromeliads, a pineapple plant grows from a central base, with stiff blades emerging from the center.
 Instead of a bright flower, though, a tiny little pineapple emerges from the center of the plant, and grows in size until it’s fully mature.
+A pineapple plant grows two to three feet tall, and almost as wide.

 How long does it take to grow a pineapple?